These keto chocolate and peanut butter brownies taste like a famous candy I know of (that I’ll bet is your favorite, too!)

 - Drizzle or dollop the peanut butter on top of the brownie batter.
 If the peanut butter is too thick, put it in the microwave for about 30 seconds until it is thinner and easy to work with.
 Take a knife and swirl the peanut butter throughout the brownie batter.

-- Place in the oven and bake at 350 for 20 minutes, or until a knife pulls out clean from the brownie part (it’s ok if the peanut butter is still sticky).
+- Place in the oven and bake for 20 minutes, or until a knife pulls out clean from the brownie part (it’s ok if the peanut butter is still sticky).
 Let cool in the pan, then enjoy.

 Leave a Comment